-The Presidents and Governors Forum is held annually in conjunction with the Fall Board Orientation for the presidents of Sections and Branches and Region Governors.
+The Presidents and Governors Forum is held annually the Presidents of Sections and Branches and Region Governors.
 Section and Branch officers and Region Governors have an opportunity to learn about current plans of the Society and to hear discussions on issues facing the civil engineering profession while meeting their peers from around the world.
 This get-together provides a unique opportunity for the leadership to learn of next year's goals and objectives and share ideas and information on better ways to serve the ASCE membership and public communities.